 Rome, Capri and the Amalfi Coast

-An Italian itinerary should include the ‘Eternal City’ – Rome.
+Any Italian yacht charter itinerary should include the ‘Eternal City’ – Rome.
 Must-see attractions in Rome are the Colosseum, St Peter’s Basilica, the Spanish Steps, the Imperial Forum, Trevi Fountain and the magnificent Piazzas Navona and del Popolo.